-Figure 6.12(a) shows a dot plot of τ_b (i.e., the peak value of bond stress) in each case.
-The average τ_b of specimens U1 and U2 were found to be about ≈ 23 MPa.
+Figure 6.13(a) shows a dot plot of $\tau_b$ (i.e., the peak value of bond stress) in each case.
+The average $\tau_b$ of specimens U1 and U2 were found to be about $\approx 23$ MPa.
 Note that there is no change in the bond strength due to negligible corrosion.
 The presence of negligible corrosion was justified by visual inspection of MSR by autopsying the specimens.
-The specimens C1 and C2 exhibited average τ_b of ≈ 17 and ≈ 10 MPa, respectively.
-These are about 20 and 70% less than the τ_b of Case U1 or U2, respectively.
-The τ_b of C2 systems with negligible corrosion and significant coating disbondment ($A{DB} \approx 50\%$) was found to be about 80% lower than that of specimens with uncoated steel rebar (U1 and U2).
+The specimens C1 and C2 exhibited average $\tau_b$ of $\approx 17$ and $\approx 10$ MPa, respectively.
+These are about 20 and 70% less than the $\tau_b$ of Case U1 or U2, respectively.
+The $\tau_b$ of C2 systems with negligible corrosion and significant coating disbondment (ADB $\approx 50\%$ ) was found to be about 80% lower than that of specimens with uncoated steel rebar (U1 and U2).
 Note that not much literature are available on the effect of corrosion on bond performance CPC coated steel rebars.
 (Natarajan et al. 2005) report that the after initiation of corrosion, the bond strength between CPC coated steel and concrete was found to be 9% more than the bond between uncoated steel and concrete.
 However, the degree of corrosion (%mass loss of steel) or degree of coating disbondment was not reported.
 Also, the mechanisms responsible for increase in bond strength are not reported.
-The results reported in this thesis are contradicting with the results reported by (Natarajan et al. 2005) can be due to the method adopted for corrosion.
-(Natarajan et al. 2005) used the voltage application for inducing the corrosion.
-That can alter the steel-concrete interface, which may not happen in natural exposure (Choi et al. 2014; Ihekwaba et al. 1996).
+The results reported in this thesis are contradicting with the results reported by (Natarajan et al.

+al. 2005) can be due to the use of voltage application for inducing the corrosion, which can alter the steel-concrete interface (Choi et al. 2014; Ihekwaba et al. 1996).

-Figure 6.12(b) summarises the stiffnesses of RC systems with and without corrosion in uncoated and CPC coated steel rebars.
-The average stiffnesses of U1 and U2 were found to be ≈ 1.6 MPa - indicating that the negligible corrosion do not affect the stiffness of RC systems with uncoated steel rebars.
-Whereas, the average stiffnesses of CPC coated steel rebars and concrete without and with negligible corrosion was found to be ≈ 1.4 MPa and 0.6 MPa, respectively.
+Figure 6.13(b) summarises the stiffnesses of RC systems with and without corrosion in uncoated and CPC coated steel rebars.
+The average stiffnesses of U1 and U2 were found to be $\approx$ 1.6 MPa - indicating that the negligible corrosion do not affect the stiffness of RC systems with uncoated steel rebars.
+Whereas, the average stiffnesses of CPC coated steel rebars and concrete without and with negligible corrosion was found to be $\approx$ 1.4 MPa and 0.6 MPa, respectively.
 The stiffness of RC system with the CPC coated steel rebars was found to be reduced by 10%.
 The stiffness of C2 was $\approx 60\%$ of the stiffness of Case C1.
 The significant reduction in stiffness can be attributed to reduction in the adhesion and cohesion/frictional force at the steel-coating-concrete interface (Jorge et al. 2012).
 The significant reduction in the stiffness of RC system indicates that the structures may experience the large slip even when small bond stresses are applied.
-Therefore, Figure 6.12(c) shows that the bond stress required for 0.025 mm slip for case U1, U2, C1, and C2 are 5.2, 5.1, 2.4, and 0.5 MPa.
+Therefore, Figure 6.13(c) shows that the bond stress required for 0.025 mm slip for case U1, U2, C1, and C2 are 5.2, 5.1, 2.4, and 0.5 MPa.
 Note that for C1 and C2, about 40% and 60% less stress is required to attain the same slip than for U1 and U2- indicating that the bond stiffness a sensitive parameter for slips.
-Photographs in Figure 6.11 confirms that these changes are the result of negligible corrosion and significant disbonding.
+Photographs in Figure 6.12 confirms that these changes are the result of negligible corrosion and significant disbonding.